-The AVG Secure Windows app only uses the OpenVPN tunneling protocol with no option to change it.
+The AVG Secure Windows app only uses the OpenVPN tunnelling protocol with no option to change it.
 That isn’t a big problem since OpenVPN is widely considered the best protocol in use at the moment.
-For the Mac version, AVG uses the L2TP/IPsec tunneling protocol and the encryption standard it uses for all platforms is AES 256-bit ciphers.
+AVG uses the L2TP/IPsec tunnelling protocol for the Mac version, and the encryption standard it uses for all platforms is AES 256-bit ciphers.

 The logging policy is not very reassuring since AVG clearly states that they log users’ connection timestamps, VPN IP address, and the amount of data transferred.
 So if you’re looking for a log-free VPN, AVG won’t quite cut it.

-AVG Secure also offers optimized servers for streaming, but we, unfortunately, couldn’t get it working for any Netflix region that it supposedly supports.
+AVG Secure also offers optimized streaming servers, but unfortunately, we couldn’t get it working for any Netflix region that it supposedly supports.
 However, the VPN does support torrents on eight servers.
 Learn more about this VPN in our AVG VPN review

 6. HideMyAss — 7 days of free trial with impressive features